julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 Updating SPyCi-PDB
 ------------------
-When new back-calculators are added or when dependencies change from the GitHub, please update your environemnt with the latest dependencies after performing a ``git pull``.
+When new back-calculators are added or when dependencies change from the GitHub, please update your environment with the latest dependencies after performing a ``git pull``.

 To update an anaconda environment::